Best Film for the Vivitar XC-4

-The best film to use in the Vivitar XC-4 will have to be based on your lens, lighting, and type of film you want to use.
+The best film to use in the Vivitar XC-4 should be based on the lighting, lens, and if you want to use color or black & white.

-Kodak UltraMax 400 - A very good selection for a variety of conditions.
-Using this film you should have the ability to handhold the XC-4 in just about all scenarios.
+Kodak UltraMax 400 - A great selection for a diverse range of lighting conditions.
+Using Kodak UltraMax 400 you should be able to handhold the XC-4 in almost all circumstances.

-Fujifilm Superia X-TRA ISO 400 - Based on your location, this film could be more widely available.
-It is an excellent alternative to Kodak emulsions.
+Fujifilm Superia X-TRA ISO 400 - Depending on where you are in the world, this film can be more widely available.
+It’s an excellent alternative to Kodak emulsions.

-Fuji photographs appear to have cooler tones with notable greens and blues compared to Kodak.
+Fuji photographs tend to have cooler colors with stronger greens and blues, when compared to Kodak.

-Furthermore, if you have a medium format camera, Lomography 800 is also sold in 120 film format.
+Additionally, if you have a medium format camera, Lomography 800 is also offered in 120 film format.

-Kodak Gold 200 - A reliable option to get that mid-80s through 90s style.
-Use a flash to get the "authentic" film look.
+Kodak Gold 200 - A guaranteed option to get that mid-1980s through 90s look.
+Use an on-camera flash to get the “classic” look the film is known for.

-To bring the best look out of the film, make sure to over-expose it by 1 or 2-stops.
-This will ensure that you get the attractive colors everyone loves Kodak Gold for.
+To bring the ideal look out of the film, you will have to over-expose it by 1 or 2-stops.
+This will produce the wonderful colors everyone loves Kodak Gold for.